 Also, don’t forget to break up your writing into smaller, digestible chunks with headings and subheadings.
-This makes it easier for readers to quickly scan and find the information they need.
+This makes it easier for readers to scan and find the information they need quickly.

 Bonus Step – Exercises To Help You Hone Your Writing Skills

 You have the tools and tips to improve your writing skills, but practicing regularly is key to honing those skills.
 Anyway, here are some bonus exercises to help you improve your writing: